4 Important Bankruptcy Concepts

 1. The Ability to Pay

 A debtor's ability to pay is a crucial concept during the bankruptcy process.
-Before a debtor can file for bankruptcy, it is important that he/she examines his/her income.
-If their income is less than their state's
+Before a debtor can file for bankruptcy, it is important that he examines his income.
+If their income is less than the state's median,

 Chabpter 13 bankruptcy.
 With this type of bankruptcy, a debtor has the ability to pay off his/her